jonnor/random/programming-literacy/programming-first-learning.md

 ------------

-Currently we teach kids to read and write (natural language) first, then we learn "the rest" of subjects (primarily) *through* these skills.
-Math, physics, biology, geography, history, art, music, etc.
+Currently we teach kids to read and write (natural language) first, along with mathematics, then we learn "the rest" of subjects *through* these skills. physics, biology, geography, history, art, music, etc.

-In parallel we develop and improve the natural language skills, both for its own sake and to enable learning of more complex material in other subjects.
+In parallel we develop and improve the natural language and maths skills, both for its own sake and to enable learning of more complex material in other subjects.
 At some point, usually around grade 4 we start to learn a second language, and in middle school a third.

-Less conciously we also teach visual language.
+Less conciously perhaphs, we also teach visual language.

 Learning about the computer is mostly limited to looking up information, primarily in natural language or visual form (images, video).

-Programming is normally taught only at high-school, and as a subject of its own, something to learn and use, but not primarily for further learning in other subjects In other words, it is not treated as *literacy* the way natural language is.
+Programming is normally taught only at high-school, and as a subject of its own, something to learn and use, but not primarily for further learning in other subjects In other words, it is not treated as *literacy* the way natural language & maths is.

 Experiment
 -----------